ppshobi/psonic/Readme.md

 ## Usage

-once you have psonic in place, you have access to the `Client` and `Channel` classes, Each channel instance requires a seprate new client instance since sonic doesn't allow channel switching withing the same connection.
+once you have psonic in place, you have access to the `Client` and `Channel` classes, Each channel instance requires a separate new client instance since sonic doesn't allow channel switching within the same connection.
 Read more about sonic concepts below

 ### Indexing